-*Primary belt laws allow police to stop and ticket a motorist if the driver and passengers are not buckled up.
-Non-conforming primary laws allow exceptions for some vehicles, such as pick-up trucks.
+The main enforcement types for seat belt laws are primary and secondary enforcement.
+Primary belt laws allow police to stop and ticket a motorist if the driver or passengers are not buckled up.
 Secondary belt laws allow police to issue a citation only if the driver is first stopped for another infraction.

 Child Passenger Safety Overview

 In America, over 1,000 children (defined as age 14 and younger) die in motor vehicle traffic crashes every year.
 This means that traffic crashes kill, on average, three children every day.
 Motor vehicle crashes are the leading cause of death for children between the ages of 2 and 14.